DAILY DISCIPLINE #87

 Day 15- Obeying God is not drudgery.
 It results in great joy.

 Nehemiah 8:17/ Psalm 126:5/ Jeremiah 15:16/ Hebrews 12:2

-Day 16- Ultimately, as we walk in God in His light He will show us our specific sins leading us to CONFESSION...
+Day 16- Ultimately, as we walk with God and in His light, He will show us our specific sins leading us to CONFESSION...

 Day 18- No matter how bad we are, or how long our list of sins is, there is mercy at the feet of Christ if our repentance is genuine.
 Here are some other examples of personal confession and repentance in scripture.

 2 Samuel 12:13/24:10/ Psalm 51:1-12/ Luke 5:8/ 15:18-21

 Day 19- Real Repentance always leads to real reform.
 It changes us first as individuals and that leads to social reform.
 Notice how the repentance of these Jews resulted in very specific, practical actions.